orcuntuna/lampp-helper/README.md

 **Notice:** edit your downloaded file address by yourself **Info:** this script need python3 and lampp

+If using custom htdocs folder, you can edit custom_htdocs_directory varible

 ## How to use?

     cd $(xampp)
     xampp start
     xampp stop
+    xampp restart
     xampp gui
     xampp --help